-- If you travel a lot for work when it comes to eating, what are some positives and negatives about your travel experiences?
+- If you travel a lot for work, what are some positives and negatives about your travel experiences when it comes to eating?
 What can you do to make some changes with the negatives? - Are you planning a summer vacation?
-If so what is something you can do to incorporate healthy eating into your travels?
+If so, what can you do to incorporate healthy eating into your travels?